Ireland tours & holidays

-Heading west, you’ll come upon the spectacular scenery of the famed Ring of Kerry and the rugged Cliffs of Moher, towering over the Atlantic coastline, while the geological wonder of the Giant’s Causeway – a UNESCO World Heritage Site – and the fascinating Titanic Belfast Exhibition are among the many highlights of Northern Ireland.
+Heading west, you’ll come upon the spectacular scenery of the famed Ring of Kerry and the rugged Cliffs of Moher, towering over the Atlantic coastline, while the geological wonder of the Giant’s Causeway – a UNESCO World Heritage Site – and the fascinating Titanic Belfast Exhibition are among the many highlights of Northern Ireland holidays.

 Tipping is customary for obtaining good service.
 For service in restaurants etc. 10% is usual.

 A buffet breakfast is commonly provided to get you set up for the day, including a selection of both hot and cold items.
 Where evening meals are included, these might be a set or table d’hote menu.
 As part of a group booking, included meals are generally eaten together at a designated time.
 Tap water is generally safe to drink (unless specified).
 In rural areas, where water is pumped from wells, it may be advisable to drink bottled water.

 GMT – the time zone in Ireland is the same as that of the UK, so if you’re taking an Irish tour there’s no need to adjust your watch.